webvitalii/fortify/readme.txt

 == Changelog ==

+= 5.0 =
+* Rewriting/refactoring a lot of the code
+* Adding Settings page
+* Storing blocked comments into the Spam section
+* Working on GDPR compliance

 = 4.4 - 2017-08-30 =
 * Fixed issue with showing comments on every page.
 Thanks to [johnh10](https://wordpress.org/support/topic/shows-the-captcha-on-archive-pages/)